peptide garden

 Does NAD+ boost cellular energy?

 NAD+ is genuinely essential for cellular energy production — this is established biochemistry.
 Levels decline with age.
 However, subjective energy improvements from IV NAD+ therapy are widely reported but not confirmed in controlled trials.
-One RCT of oral NMN (250 mg/day) improved walking speed in elderly adults, a proxy for physical energy.
+One RCT of oral NMN (250 mg/day) maintained walking speed in elderly adults (preventing the decline seen on placebo), a proxy for physical energy — but a 2026 meta-analysis of 15 NMN trials found no significant effect on weight, glucose, HbA1c, lipids or systolic blood pressure, so the broader metabolic picture is flat.

 Some supporting evidence